Herzegovina: Etymology

 The Ottomans were the first to officially use the name Hercegovina (English: Herzegovina; Hersek, هرسك) for the region in their administrative affairs in a letter from 1 February 1454, written by the Ottoman commander Esebeg from Skopje, and established a sanjak bearing that name in 1470, the Sanjak of Herzegovina, with its first seat at Foča.
 They simply followed their established custom of naming places and territories they conquered by the name of its prior rulers.
 In this case Ottomans used Stjepan Vukčić Kosača's title, herceg, a title he gave himself in 1448, and a year later changed it to Herceg of St. Sava, after the Serb saint buried on his territory, considered a miracle worker by Christians of all faiths.
 It practically became part of his name, in the last few years of his life when he was commonly referred to as Herceg-Stjepan, to name a region he ruled at the time of Ottoman conquest of Bosnia in the second half of the 15th century.
 Hercegovina is, thus, a possessive noun derived from Herceg-Stjepan's title-name compound and literally means 'duke's land' (hercegovina), 'herceg's land', herceg's holdings and/or territory owned/ruled by a herceg.

 The title herceg is a Slavic form of German herzog (the German term for a duke; vojvoda), and the first among the Kosača dukes to use the title was Herceg-Stjepan, who became the Herceg of Hum in 1449–50.
 In December 1481, the lands of Stjepan Vukčić's successors were finally occupied by Ottoman forces.
 Prior to the widespread adoption of the name "Herzegovina", the region was thus referred to as Humska zemlja ("Hum Land"), or Hum for short in Serbo-Croatian.

 However, this is just a superficial understanding, and cannot be attributed to Herceg-Stjepan alone, as his title was not of decisive importance after all.
 Far more crucial was a well-known Ottoman custom to call newly acquired lands by the names of its earlier lords.
 It was enough for the Ottomans to conquer Stjepan's land as a whole, to start calling it Herzegovina.
 Also, Herceg Stjepan did not establish this province as a feudal and political unit of the Bosnian state, that honor befell Grand Duke of Bosnia, Vlatko Vuković, who received it from King Tvrtko I, while Sandalj Hranić expanded it and reaffirmed the Kosača family supremacy.

-While under governance of Austria-Hungary, the region was known in German as Herzgau, which etymologically corresponds to the Slavic name.